cfe-lab/Kive/INSTALL.md

     PartitionName=kive-medium Priority=2000 Nodes=ALL Default=NO  MaxTime=INFINITE State=UP Shared=YES:12
     PartitionName=kive-fast   Priority=3000 Nodes=ALL Default=NO  MaxTime=INFINITE State=UP Shared=YES:12
     PartitionName=sco-fast    Priority=3500 Nodes=ALL Default=YES MaxTime=INFINITE State=UP Shared=YES:12

+Your Slurm queue configuration may also be customized by setting `SLURM_QUEUES` in `kive/settings.py`.
+This should take the form of a list of tuples, ordered from lowest priority to highest priority, where each tuple contains:

+* the name Kive uses to refer to this priority level
+* the name Slurm uses to refer to this queue

+For example, with the same queues as above, your `SLURM_QUEUES` setting might look like:

+    SLURM_QUEUES = [
+        ("Low priority", "kive-slow"),
+        ("Medium priority", "kive-medium"),
+        ("High priority", "kive-fast")
+    ]

 Now the two daemons can be started: